 Tired of the same old side dishes?
 Look no further.
 These maple roasted carrots with kale chimichurri will have your taste buds WIDE awake!
-This is a side that will suprise most anyone.
+This is a side that will surprise almost anyone.
 Easy, delicious, and satisfying.

 This side couldn’t be easier.
 Either purchase the carrots pre-sliced or slice them yourself.
 Need the ease and simplicity of grab, go and cook?
 Buy them already sliced.
 No judgement.
 Do what works for you.